 The benefits of internal / short-term borrowing will be monitored regularly against the potential for incurring additional costs by deferring borrowing into future years when long-term borrowing rates are forecast to rise modestly.
 Arlingclose will assist the Authority with this 'cost of carry' and breakeven analysis.
-Its output may determine whether the Authority borrows additional sums at long-term fixed rates in $\frac{2021/222022/23}{2022/23}$ with a view to keeping future interest costs low, even if this causes additional cost in the short-term.
+Its output may determine whether the Authority borrows additional sums at long-term fixed rates in 2022/23 with a view to keeping future interest costs low, even if this causes additional cost in the short-term.

-The government has reversed the 1% increase in PWLB rates introduced in October 2019.
-As a result of this, The Authority expects to borrow any long-term loans from the PWLB or the UKIB, but will consider long-term loans from other sources including banks, pensions and local authorities, and will investigate the possibility of issuing bonds and similar instruments, in order to lower interest costs and reduce overreliance on one source of funding in line with the CIPFA Code.
+The Authority expects to borrow any long-term loans from the PWLB or the UKIB, but will consider longterm loans from other sources including banks, pensions and local authorities, and will investigate the possibility of issuing bonds and similar instruments, in order to lower interest costs and reduce overreliance on one source of funding in line with the CIPFA Code.
 PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield; the Authority intends to avoid this activity in order to retain its access to PWLB loans.